pydio/pydio-doc-admin-guide/2_getting_started/7_importing_users/2_binding_ldap_ad_server.md

 ### Setting up a secondary auth driver
 Most generally, LDAP accesses are readonly, thus preventing Pydio users to create new users for sharing.
 For this reason, you have to configure a secondary instance to keep a parallel user base that is fully manageable by Pydio.
 Choose either SQL or Serial files, depending on the Configuration storage you already use (SQL or Serial), and depending on the user load you expect.
 Set the “Mode” in “Master / Slave”, as LDAP will be the master reference.
 See previous page (Authentication) for more details.

-### Advanced Mapping
-For a more advanced usage of the LDAP/AD feature you can check our how-to right **[HERE](https://pydio.com/en/docs/kb/authentication/advanced-authentication-ldapad)**.